ropensci-archive/finch/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+There are 2 reverse dependencies - no problems were found.

 ---